jjsch-dev/filament_dryer_rp2040/README.md

 Door lid sensor
 ---------------
 The door lid sensor is a mechanical switch with an anti-bounce circuit that detects if the lid of the heater is open or closed.
-The switch is connected to one of the digital pins of the Arduino board and reads either HIGH or LOW depending on the state of the lid.
+The switch is connected to GP22 of the digital pins of the Arduino board and reads either HIGH or LOW depending on the state of the lid.

 ![alt_text](images/door_lid_sensor.png)